John 5 (guitarist): 2004–present: Solo career

 Starting in 2004 with Vertigo, Lowery has recorded eleven instrumental records.
 His works have featured many guest players.
-For example, Songs for Sanity had Albert Lee, and other records have had Steve Vai, Joe Satriani, and Jim Root.
-In 2009, John released a remix album, Remixploitation.
-Lowery has also released an instructional DVD entitled The Devil Knows My Name (2007).
-In July 2009, on his Twitter page, John 5 announced that he is now six tracks into the next solo album.
+Songs for Sanity featured Albert Lee, and other records have had Steve Vai, Joe Satriani, and Jim Root.
+In 2009, Lowery released a remix album, Remixploitation.
+He has also released an instructional DVD entitled The Devil Knows My Name (2007).
+In July 2009, on his Twitter page, Lowery announced that he was six tracks into his next solo album.
 On October 2, 2009, he played with Slash at a tribute to the Mirage Hotel in Las Vegas.

-In a Twitter update January 6, 2010, John 5 had this to say about the progress of his upcoming fifth studio album; "Just did all the guitar, bass for my new solo CD, Tommy Clufetos played the drums and killed it!" and a following Twitter update January 8; "Did the photo shoot for the new record today!", January 18: "Just had Billy sheehan play on the the [sic] song (ya dig), this record is going to rule".
+In a Twitter update on January 6, 2010, Lowery said, about the progress of his upcoming fifth studio album: "Just did all the guitar, bass for my new solo CD, Tommy Clufetos played the drums and killed it!" and a following Twitter update January 8; "Did the photo shoot for the new record today!", January 18: "Just had Billy sheehan play on the the [sic] song (ya dig), this record is going to rule".

-In June 2011, John 5 officially closed his MySpace page.
+In June 2011, Lowery officially closed his MySpace page.
 John commented on his own website, "There are a number of reasons, mainly the decline of Myspace as a platform to reach you, the fans. ...
 So today, the steps were taken to close the account at the Myspace page."

-In February 2014, while giving an interview at the Soundwave festival John 5 announced his seventh solo album entitled "Careful with That Axe", which would go on to be released in August of that year.

-John 5 released his eighth solo album titled Season of the Witch on March 3, 2017.
-He released his first live album, It's Alive, in early 2018 and toured in the early and late months of 2018 in support of it.
-John 5 released his ninth solo album entitled "Invasion" on July 31, 2019.
-He was on the road in early and late 2019 in support of the "Invasion" album.
-His tenth solo album entitled Sinner was released on October 29, 2021.
+Lowery released his seventh solo album, Careful with That Axe, in August 2014.
+He released his eighth solo album, Season of the Witch, on March 3, 2017.
+He released his first live album, It's Alive, in early 2018, and toured in the early and late months of 2018 in support of it.
+Lowery released his ninth solo album, Invasion, on July 31, 2019.
+He was on the road in early and late 2019 in support of the album.
+His tenth solo album, Sinner, was released on October 29, 2021.
+His eleventh solo album, Ghost, was released on October 10, 2025, following five singles.

-John 5 released his eleventh solo album titled Ghost on October 10, 2025, following the release of five singles from the album dating back to early 2023.

 Personal life

-Lowery has been married three times.
+Lowery has been married twice.
 He married his second wife, actress Aria Giovanni, in 2005, but they divorced in 2006.
 He then married hair stylist Rita Aghajani on June 7, 2009.
-Lowery has two children from his first marriage; and a step-son from his marriage to Aghajani.
+Lowery has two children from his first marriage and a step-son from his marriage to Aghajani.

 Equipment

-During 2005, John 5 used Marshall amplifiers and cabinets, Boss pedals, Fender Telecaster and J5 guitars, and Dean Markley strings.
+During 2005, Lowery used Marshall amplifiers and cabinets, Boss pedals, Fender Telecaster and J5 guitars, and Dean Markley strings.

+The "Sinner" guitar

+In July 2024, Lowery was featured on the cover of Guitar Player magazine holding a custom illuminated Fender Telecaster featuring artwork inspired by his 2021 album, Sinner.